Welcome to the ASE Laboratory!

 Our research consists of development of cutting-edge sensors and instruments, field observation using these advanced sensors and instruments, and analyses of data making use of a variety of theoretical and numerical models.

-The Atmospheric Science and Engineering group is seeking a full-time postdoctoral scholar to join our team.
-The research will focus on understanding aerosol processes and aerosol-cloud interactions by combining simulations using the WRF-Chem model and measurements from recent field campaigns.
-The description of the positions is available here.
+The Atmospheric Science and Engineering group is seeking one postdoctoral scholar to join our team.
+The research will focus on understanding aerosol processes and aerosol-cloud interactions in marine environment by combining WRF-Chem simulations and measurements from recent field campaigns.
+The description of the position is available here.

 We are also seeking enthusiastic and talented students to join our team.
-At present, undergraduate research assistant, independent study, and Ph.D. student positions are available.
+At present, Ph.D. student positions are available.

 I welcome the opportunity to talk with you about our research and your interest in joining our team.
 Please feel free to contact me with any questions you might have at firstname.lastname@example.org.